rangle/ngCourse2/handout/project-setup/loaders.md

 }
 ```

 This runs the typescript compiler which respects our configuration settings as specified above.
 We want to be able to handle other files and not just TypeScript files, so we need to specify a list of loaders.
 This is done by creating an array of tasks.
-Tasks specified in this array are chained, so if a file matches multiple conditions, it will be processed using each task in order.

-Our task array for this project looks like this:
+Tasks specified in this array are chained.
+If a file matches multiple conditions, it will be processed using each task in order.

 ```javascript
 {